 • Minimise overlaps and numbers of people on site.

-• Update and consult workers on latest government requirements.
+• Update and consult workers on the latest government requirements.

-Australia’s handling of the pandemic has been commendable and, as a result, a December 2020 Financial Times article announced that the country had exited its first recession in almost three decades, with the economy growing by 3.3% in the September quarter.
+Australia’s handling of the pandemic has been commendable.
+As a result, a December 2020 Financial Times article announced that the country had exited its first recession in almost three decades, with the economy growing by 3.3% in the September quarter.
 With this growth set to continue over 2021, a Research and Markets report predicts the industry to record a CAGR of 5.4% and reach $253.1 billion by 2024.

-RVT’s 25+ years of experience as specialists in dust control, fume control, noise control and ventilation, mean that we can design the right controls for you.
-Whatever health hazard you are facing, RVT’s technical specialists are here to support from the beginning to the end of your project and can tailor solutions to your specific needs.
-Our local team of consultants are also on hand to perform a free site assessment.
-If you would like to book an assessment, then please click here.
+RVT’s 25+ years of experience as dust control, fume control, noise control and ventilation specialists mean that we can provide 100% compliant and effective equipment for all work sites.
+Whatever health hazard you face, RVT’s technical team are here to support you from the beginning to the end of your project and can tailor solutions to your specific needs.

 Australian Industry and Skills Committee, see here